Machine Learning Use Cases in Retail and Other Industries

 Based on data collected regarding customers’ previous behaviors, a system developed based on machine learning can analyze to predict how customers will behave in the future.
-Such a system enables businesses to carry personalized marketing activities that are more effective than the traditional approaches.
+Such a system enables businesses to carry out personalized marketing activities that are more effective than the traditional approaches.

-For example, being able to predict which customers are more likely to convert to a paid subscription after the trial period ends, or to know which ones are more likely to purchase a company’s product in the next holiday season, etc. allow businesses to send out very personalized offers, or provide special customers support to focus on those users who are more likely to make a purchase, result in a better conversion rate.
+For example, being able to predict which customers are more likely to convert to a paid subscription after the trial period ends, or know which ones are more likely to purchase a company’s product in the next holiday season, etc. allows businesses to send out very personalized offers, or provide special customers support to focus on those users who are more likely to make a purchase, result in a better conversion rate.